LHAASO-SJTU/Paper-Discussion/README.md

 # LHAASO SJTU Group

 ## This repository is used for paper reading.
 You can create issues with title \[paper title\]\(link\).
-### To discuss a paper in group meeting, a special label can be set.
-PaperReading file is used to record issues weekly.
+#### To discuss a paper in group meeting, a special label can be set.
+Modify the contents of the `README.md` file to update the list of papers.

 ### May, 2024